mrsabath/mrsabath/README.md

 ### Hi there 👋
+My name is Mariusz Sabath, and I am a Senior Software Engineer in IBM T.J.
+Watson Research Center.

+My research interests are system management and distributed, scalable environments in Hybrid Cloud.
+My current focus is security, identity, and secret management in Kubernetes environments.

+More about me at [https://mrsabath.github.io](https://mrsabath.github.io)

 <!--
 **mrsabath/mrsabath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.